Get in Touch

 • Exporting visualization data to a CSV file

-• Exporting the report to PDF format
+• Exporting reports to PDF format

-• Sharing the report in the cloud
+• Sharing reports in the cloud

 Requirements